Being a member of the Canadian Garden Council means:

 Manitoba: Gerald Dieleman, Assiniboine Park Conservancy

-Ontario: Harry Jongerden, Garden Consultant, Charles Hunter, Niagara Parks Commission, ex-officio member
+Ontario: Harry Jongerden, Garden Consultant; Charles Hunter, Niagara Parks Commission, ex-officio member

 New Brunswick: Sierra Reibling, Kingsbrae Garden,

-Nova Scotia: Trish Fry, Annapolis Royal Historic Gardens, Tracy Jessen, Halifax Public Gardens, ex-officio member
+Nova Scotia: Trish Fry, Annapolis Royal Historic Gardens,

 PEI: Wayne Long, City of Charlottetown